-We will talk about Medicare Part-B and how it provides benefits for Outpatient Costs.
+Today we will talk about Part B of Medicare and how it provides benefits for Outpatient Costs.
 This will help you better understand how it works and what your options are.

 Medicare Part B is outpatient medical coverage for services such as: